Getting Started - Defining your Experimental Setup¶

 Define qubits¶

-We will show how to create qubit instances from the logical signal groups of the DeviceSetup
+We will show how to create qubit instances from the logical signal groups of either of the three DeviceSetups

 defined above.
 Here, we use the TunableTransmonQubit